mbsantiago/whombat/back/CONTRIBUTING.md

        git clone git@github.com:your_name_here/whombat.git
        ```

-3. We recommend the use of [rye](https://rye-up.com/) to manage the
+3. We recommend the use of [uv](https://docs.astral.sh/uv/#highlights) to manage the
    dev environment.
-Once rye is installed
+Once uv is installed

        ```{bash}
-       rye sync
+       uv sync
        ```

 4. Create a branch for local development